 Special Collections is committed to providing broad access to its collections for teaching, learning, and research.
 Our website, catalog records, finding aids, and digital images enhance scholarship and promote use of both the digital and the original object.
-By downloading, printing, or otherwise using text and images from this Web site, you agree to comply with our Terms and Conditions.
+By downloading, printing, or otherwise using text and images from Special Collections, you agree to comply with our Terms and Conditions.

 You are solely responsible for determining the copyright status of any materials you may wish to use, to investigate the owner of the copyright, and to obtain permission for your intended use.
 If the content in question is under copyright, permission to publish should be sought from the owners of rights, typically the creator or the heir to the creator's estate.
 Permission to examine born-digital materials or printed copies is not an authorization to publish.

 Special Collections welcomes you to use materials in the public domain and to make fair use of copyrighted materials as defined by copyright law.